Using Amazon Aurora machine learning with Aurora PostgreSQL - Amazon Aurora

 • The Amazon Comprehend, SageMaker, and Amazon Bedrock services must be running in the same AWS Region as your Aurora PostgreSQL DB cluster.
 You can't use Amazon Comprehend or SageMaker or Amazon Bedrock services from an Aurora PostgreSQL DB cluster in a different Region.

 • If your Aurora PostgreSQL DB cluster is in a different virtual public cloud (VPC) based on the Amazon VPC service than your Amazon Comprehend and SageMaker services, the VPC's Security group needs to allow outbound connections to the target Aurora machine learning service.
-For more information, see Enabling network communication from Amazon Aurora MySQL to other AWS services.
+For more information, see Enabling network communication from Amazon Aurora to other AWS services.

 • For SageMaker, the machine learning components that you want to use for inferences must be set up and ready to use.
 During the configuration process for your Aurora PostgreSQL DB cluster, you need to have the Amazon Resource Name (ARN) of the SageMaker endpoint available.
 The data scientists on your team are likely best able to handle working with SageMaker to prepare the models and handle the other such tasks.
 To get started with Amazon SageMaker, see Get Started with Amazon SageMaker.
 For more information about inferences and endpoints, see Real-time inference.